FUNGI DYE RESEARCH

 The project began by compiling a DYE FUNGI MASTER DATABASE of all species previously identified to produce dye, their regions, and colors produced.
 The database contains nearly 300 species, making it the most comprehensive list online.
 Sources include information from books written by Alan Bessett, Arlean Bessett, and Miriam Rice; The North American Mycological Association (NAMA) species list, and published peer-review articles.
 This list is designed to expand.
 New contributions are welcome!

 The availability of species is heavily dependent on climate, season, and weather patterns.
 For this, reason dried and preserved specimens are important as they can be collected over time.
 Community connection has immeasurable benefits including expanding data sets and specimen availability for testing at public workshops and events.
 Being a part of this project gives contributors the ability to become field researchers and to contribute to science beyond the walls of academia.

 MIDWEST RESEARCH BEGINS

-The first specimens for this dataset were collected with community at the North American Mycological Association (NAMA) Conference in Potosi, Missouri in the Fall of 2022 and other forays throughout the Midwest region.
-The experiment featured in this database was conducted as a demonstration exhibition at the Flyway Farms Fungi Festival in Makanda, Illinois in October 2022 through the Wild Seed Field Museum.
-The database will continue to grow as more species are tested and added at workshops throughout 2023 and beyond.
+The first specimens tested for this dataset are from the North Amercian Mycological Association (NAMA) Conference in Potosi, MO and from other forays throughout 2022 in the Midwest region.
+The first public experiment occurred at the Flyway Farms Fungi Festival in Makanda, IL in October of 2022.
+The database will continue to grow as more species are tested throughout 2023.